sabre-io/sabre.io/source/dav/building-a-caldav-client.md

 updated, you, as a client can only infer this based on the vcards you are already aware of.

-The entry with name `deltedevent.ics` got deleted as indicated by the `404` status.
+The entry with name `deletedevent.ics` got deleted as indicated by the `404` status.
 Note that the status element is here a child of `d:response` when in all previous examples it has been a child of `d:propstat`.